puppetlabs/puppet-docs/source/puppet/6.y/man/device.md

 <dt>--debug, -d</dt><dd><p>Enable full debugging.</p></dd>
 <dt>--logdest, -l</dt><dd><p>Where to send log messages.
 Choose between 'syslog' (the POSIX syslog
 service), 'console', or the path to a log file.
 If debugging or verbosity is enabled, this defaults to 'console'.
-Otherwise, it defaults to 'syslog'.</p>
+Otherwise, it defaults to 'syslog'.
+Multiple destinations can be set using a comma separated list (eg: <code>/path/file1,console,/path/file2</code>)"</p>

 <p>A path ending with '.json' will receive structured output in JSON format.
 The
 log file will not have an ending ']' automatically written to it due to the